 Deforestation and desertification are two of the principal causes of biodiversity loss and soil degradation.
-These phenomenons are mostly caused by climate change and human activity.
-Deforestation and desertification are caused by a decrease of rain events and groundwater.
+These phenomena are mostly caused by climate change and human activity.
+Deforestation and desertification are caused by a decrease in rain events and groundwater infiltration.

-LIFE NIEBLAS started early 2020 and it is expected to last four years.
-The project will take place in Gran Canaria, Portugal and Catalonia.
+LIFE NIEBLAS kicked off early 2020 and has a projection of four years.
+The project will take place in Gran Canaria and Portugal.

-One of LIFE NIEBLAS' principal pillars is to share results and findings, as to involve different research entities and local communities.
+One of LIFE NIEBLAS' principal pillars is to share results and findings yielded, as to involve different research entities and local communities.

 The budget for this project is €2,185,777 from which 55% has been funded by the European Commission (Life Programme) and 33% by Cabildo de Gran Canaria.
 Below, you can see the remaining contributors.